dmstr/docker-php-yii2/README.md

 This is a Docker PHP image containing PHP extensions and composer packages and libraries for *Yii 2.0 Framework*.
 It is primarily intended to build Yii 2.0 applications `FROM` this image, see below for available application templates.

-There is also an `nginx` flavour available for this image, in which PHP and nginx are managed with forego.
+There is also an `nginx` flavour available for this image, in which PHP and nginx are managed with [supervisor](http://supervisord.org/).

+In older versions of the `nginx` images, forego was used for process control.
+However, since forego is no longer actively maintained and problems can arise if one of the started processes terminates unsuspectedly, we decided to switch to supervisor.

 Features
 --------